 Single vs. Double

 If you have enough space and share your bathroom, it can be a good idea to go for a double vanity rather than just a larger single one.
 They can make use of a shared bathroom far easier plus offer more in the way of storage and counter space.
-A double vanity could also up the value of your home in the future.
+A double vanity could also increase the value of your home in the future.

 However, double vanities can be more expensive to install and to maintain.
 Some homeowners also find that two sinks are unnecessary and not the best use of counter space.